Degree Programs

 Harvard Divinity School offers four masters-level divinity degree programs and a joint HDS/GSAS PhD program.

-The divinity degree admissions process, the Harvard Divinity community, and how to apply for financial aid.
+Learn about the admissions process, the Harvard Divinity community, and how to apply for financial aid.

 Whether your interest in a divinity degree focuses on academic study, field work, ordained ministry, or other callings, the study of theology and religion can be a lifelong asset as you consider and reflect on some of the world's oldest and deepest questions in a supportive, empathetic community.